An introduction to Faith Festivals

 What Pesach means to me… by Angela Banner, Jewish representative of Redbridge Faith Forum This is the festival of Passover.
 This remembers the exodus of the Jewish people from slavery in Egypt.
 We eat unleavened bread (Matzo) as the Israelites didn’t have time to bake bread because of their speedy departure from Egypt. …

-Hindu Festivals – NAWRATRAS -CHATRIA NAVRATRAS: 22nd March 2023
+Hindu Festivals – NAWRATRAS -CHATRIA NAVRATRAS: 30th March to 7th April 2025

 What is this festival?
 Naw or Nav means nine, ratra means night so it is the festival of nine nights.
 As with all other Hindu festivals there are a few different aspects attached to the festival of Nawratras ie Seasonal: The nawratras are celebrated twice a year, in the Spring, Chatria Navratras and in the…